 Drone footage produces high-quality photography and video.
 You can use drones to take pictures of landscapes, beautiful home exteriors, and the surrounding environment.

-Facebook loves video.
+Facebook loves videos.
 As a format, video generates the most clicks and views on social media over photos and graphics.
+Fun facts!
 Did you know that real estate listings with video receive 403% more inquiries than their video-less counterparts?

-7. Roger Prasad – Offer a free Home evaluation
+7. Roger Prasad – Offering a free Home evaluation

-In this example, Roger Prasad — Silicon Valley Real Estate uses free home evaluation ads to invite prospects to value their homes.
+In this example, Roger Prasad — Silicon Valley Real Estate uses free home evaluation ads to invite prospects to see the real value of their homes.

 8. Zephyr Real Estate – Write short but powerful descriptions

-Zephyr Real Estate gets the customer’s imagination churning and puts them in the shoes of a new homeowner with their ad copy.
-Take for example this Facebook real estate ad, which asks the viewer to imagine this property was their home, evoking a strong emotional response.
+Zephyr Real Estate gets the customer’s imagination churning by putting them in the shoes of a new homeowner with their ad copy.
+Take this Facebook real estate ad, for example, which asks the viewer to imagine this property was their home, evoking a strong emotional response.

-The description copy and the link description work together to drive that point and take it home, making sure no text or visual space is wasted.
+The description copy and the link on the description work together.
+So you must make sure no text or visual space is wasted.
 Finally, you can add an element of urgency to help your audience with decision fatigue.
-The urgency in this real estate ad example is implied by the header, “Just listed in SF” to seal the deal.
+The urgency in this real estate ad example is implied by the header, “Just listed in SF.”

-9. The Corcoran Group – Add the right content
+9. The Corcoran Group – Adding the right content

 The key element of this Facebook real estate ad is that it doesn’t give too much away.
 The images are stunning and the description is great, but it leaves the customers wanting more – which is exactly what a real estate agent wants to have them fill out the form for fixing an appointment.

-10. MyHome.ie – Give the grand tour with your ad
+10. MyHome.ie – Giving a grand tour with your ad

 What’s most unique about MyHome.ie and their Facebook real estate ads is that they not only show the interior but the exterior and surrounding areas.
-This is something that not every real estate advertiser thinks about, but it is certainly something that potential buyers are concerned with.
+Of course, not every real estate advertiser thinks about this, but it is certainly something that potential buyers are concerned with.

 Adding eye-catching images of the scenery and views from the property that’s listed for sale can generate a lot of curiosity.
 After all, who wouldn’t want to see that view every day?